 The Beavers kicked off their season to a rough start as they lost to Battleground in the preseason 21-35.
-Starting the season off with a sobering defeat, Beaverton buckled down and drove to never experience another embarrassing loss for the rest of the season.
-Beaverton did not let that happen twice, and went undefeated for the rest of the preseason.
+Starting the season off with a sobering defeat, Beaverton buckled down and went undefeated for the rest of the preseason.

-As Metro kicked off, Beaverton came out with a win against long time rival, Southridge.
-For the first 5 games of league play, the Beavers were unstoppable.
+As Metro kicked off, Beaverton came out with a win against long-time rival Southridge.
+For the first five games of league play, the Beavers were unstoppable.

-Last year, the Beavers had a very successful season.
-Seniors Carson Crawford, Jackson Platt, Mataio Talalemotu, Jacob Williams, Garrett Mott and others rose up the challenge for the fight at state title; Crawford especially.
+Last year, the Beavers had a successful season.
+Seniors Carson Crawford, Jackson Platt, Mataio Talalemotu, Jacob Williams, Garrett Mott and others rose up the challenge for the fight at a state title, Crawford especially.
 Positioned this year at quarterback, this was Crawford’s first season as a quarterback, having played slotback in the past.
-With the help of a strong offensive line, and Beaverton’s arsenal of athletic receivers, Crawford was able to become Metro League’s Offensive Player of the Year.
+With the help of a strong offensive line and Beaverton’s arsenal of athletic receivers, Crawford became the Metro League’s Offensive Player of the Year.

-Come 6th game in Metro against Jesuit, Beaverton faced their toughest opponent of the season.
-Though Beaverton received their first loss of the Metro season that night, the Beavers had some of the most inspiring play of the season.
-With a final score of 34-49, Beavers managed to come within two touchdowns of the team ranked second in state.
+Come sixth game in Metro against Jesuit, Beaverton faced their toughest opponent of the season.
+Though Beaverton received their first loss of the Metro season that night, the Beavers had their most inspiring play.
+With a final score of 34-49, the Beavers came within two touchdowns of the team ranked second in state.
 This game was a significant step forward compared to the previous season.
-Last year, the Beavers faced the Crusaders twice- once in the regular season losing 70-0, and the second matchup in the postseason losing 70-14.
-The last time Beaverton scored 34 points on Jesuit was 7 years ago.
+Last year, the Beavers faced the Crusaders twice, once in the regular season losing 70-0, and the second matchup in the postseason losing 70-14.
+The last time Beaverton scored 34 points on Jesuit was seven years ago.

-As the end of the Beavers Metro season came to a close and with playoffs edging in, Beaverton had only 1 loss in Metro, leaving them 2nd in league, and 5th in the state.
+As the end of the Beavers Metro season came to a close and with playoffs edging in, Beaverton had only one loss in Metro, leaving them ranked second in the league and fifth in the state.

-Unfortunately, in the third round of playoffs, the football team’s season came to an end making it into the elite 8 of the 6A state.
+Unfortunately, in the third round of playoffs, the football team’s season came to an end, making it into the elite eight of the 6A state.
 Only one team finishes their season with a win, but nonetheless, the Beavers put a great fight.
 Overall, the Beavers went 9-2, a fantastic record.
 2016 was yet another successful year for the Beaverton football team.
-Come to see next September, the top ranked Beavers will be ready put on a show.
+Come to see next September, the top-ranked Beavers will be ready to put on a show.